prlz77/LSTM-on-CNN/README.md

 8. `git clone this repository`
 9. Set your caffe installation path in `config.py`

+## Docker Image
+You can download it from `prlz77/lstm-on-cnn`.
+It is a private repo, if you need it just send me an e-mail.

 ## Automatic Script
 For automatic generation of the features and training the LSTM run: